What is FIBR?

 The FIBR project team will engage with each partner to shape a business plan to build or extend on each partner’s existing approach to clients so as to result in additional financially inclusive products or services.
 At differing levels of intensity, the broader project team will then engage with the partner to design, develop and roll out the product using agile development approaches comprised of short product testing cycles focused on learning and ongoing innovation to find solutions that work.
 While FIBR is an R&D project, not intended itself to reach scale but rather to test and explore pathways to scale in the next generation, the project aims to reach 5000 small business clients through its partners, and through them, 15,000 individual employees, suppliers and/or customers.

-FIBR is managed by BFA and is supported by The MasterCard Foundation.
+FIBR is managed by BFA and is supported by Mastercard Foundation.
 FIBR launched officially on February 25, 2016 in Accra, Ghana and will be active through end of 2019.
 FIBR is focused on Ghana and Tanzania.

-BFA is a global consulting firm specializing in the development of financial services for low income people around the world.
-Our approach is to seek out, create and implement solutions to the challenges faced by low income people in managing the financial matters that underpin their lives.
+BFA is a global consulting firm specializing in the development of financial services for low-income people around the world.
+Our approach is to seek out, create and implement solutions to the challenges faced by low-income people in managing the financial matters that underpin their lives.
 We purposefully partner with cutting-edge financial and non-financial institutions that touch the lives of low income customers.
 In creating solutions, we integrate our deep expertise in customer insights, business strategy, new technology and growth-enabling policy & regulation.
 Founded in 2006, our clients include donors, investors, financial institutions, policymakers, insurers and payment service providers.
-BFA has offices in Boston, New York, Nairobi and Medellín.
+BFA has offices in Boston, New York, Washington DC, Nairobi and Medellín.
 For more information, please visit: www.bfaglobal.com.

-The MasterCard Foundation works with visionary organizations to provide greater access to education, skills training and financial services for people living in poverty, primarily in Sub-Saharan Africa.
-As one of the largest, independent foundations, its work is guided by its mission to advance learning and promote financial inclusion in order to alleviate poverty.
-Based in Toronto, Canada, its independence was established by MasterCard when the Foundation was created in 2006.
-For more information, please visit www.mastercardfdn.org or follow us on Twitter @MCFoundation
+The Mastercard Foundation works with visionary organizations to provide greater access to education, skills training and financial services for people living in poverty, primarily in Africa.
+As one of the largest private foundations, its work is guided by its mission to advance learning and promote financial inclusion to create an inclusive and equitable world.
+Based in Toronto, Canada, its independence was established by Mastercard International when the Foundation was created in 2006.
+For more information and to sign up for the Foundation’s newsletter, please visit www.mastercardfdn.org.
+Follow the Foundation at @MastercardFdn on Twitter.